Space-Efficient Hierholzer: Eulerian Cycles in $\mathrm{O}(m)$ Time and $\mathrm{O}(n)$ Space: Analysis

 The following corollary immediately follows from Lemma~\ref{c:2-statements} and Definition~\ref{d:needle-vertex}.

 \begin{corollary} At every step of the execution of \textsc{Space-Efficient-Hierholzer}, there is exactly one needle vertex. \end{corollary}

 \begin{lemma} At every step of the execution of \textsc{Space-Efficient-Hierholzer}, backtracking occurs from $u$ only when $u$ is a needle vertex. \end{lemma} \begin{proof} It is established in Corollary~\ref {cor:one-needle} that exactly one needle vertex exists in the graph throughout the execution of the algorithm; thus, consider $w$ to be the needle vertex, and for the sake of contradiction, suppose that the algorithm backtracks from $u \neq w$.
-By Lemma~\ref{c:2-statements}, we arrive at two distinct cases. \begin{case} \textit{Statement 1 of Lemma~\ref{c:2-statements} holds.} Before backtracking, we have $d^+(v, \textsc{Black}) = d^-(v, \textsc{Black})$ for all $v \in V$.
-Since there is exactly one needle vertex, then it must be the current vertex $u$ by Definition~\ref{d:needle-vertex}, which is in contradiction with the assumption that the current vertex is not the needle vertex. \end{case} \begin{case} \textit{Statement 2 of Lemma~\ref{c:2-statements} holds.} We then have $d^+(u, \textsc{Black})+1 = d^-(u, \textsc{Black})$, implying that prior to backtracking from $u$, there existed a \textsc{Black} incoming edge incident on $u$, which is not possible by the definition of the algorithm. \end{case} \mbox{}\qedhere \end{proof}
+By Lemma~\ref{c:2-statements}, we arrive at two distinct cases. \paragraph{Case 1.} \textit{Statement 1 of Lemma~\ref{c:2-statements} holds.} For all $v \in V$, we have $d^+(v, \textsc{Black}) = d^-(v, \textsc{Black})$ before backtracking.
+Since there is exactly one needle vertex, then it must be the current vertex $u$ by Definition~\ref{d:needle-vertex}, which is in contradiction with the assumption that the current vertex is not the needle vertex. \paragraph{Case 2.} \textit{Statement 2 of Lemma~\ref{c:2-statements} holds.} We then have $d^+(u, \textsc{Black})+1 = d^-(u, \textsc{Black})$, implying that prior to backtracking from $u$, there existed a \textsc{Black} incoming edge incident on $u$, which is not possible by the definition of the algorithm.